 It was originally spurred by my own personal experience.
 Like a lot of people, I had been using the Net heavily for more than a decade.
 In fact, every time the Web gained some new capability, I used it more.
 What I started noticing around 2007 was that I seemed to be losing my ability to concentrate.
 Not just when I was sitting at a computer.
 Even when the computer was off and I tried to read a book, to sustain a single train of thought, I found it difficult.

-When I was recently at the Torah U Mesorah convention, an out of town principal whose students spend a reasonable amount of time on the Internet, watching videos and playing video games said the level of focus and concentration for his students is very low.
+When I was at a Torah U Mesorah convention, an out of town principal whose students spend a reasonable amount of time on the Internet, watching videos and playing video games said the level of focus and concentration for his students is very low.

 I think there are two things we can do to address this problem: